isabelroig/DH-150---Isabel-Roig-Penso/README.md

 #6: Recognition rather than recall.

 The webpage design is very good for easily recognizion and litte to no recalling.
-The different buttons are worded shortly yet specific enough for the user.
-I would rank it as good.
+The different buttons are worded shortly yet specific enough for the user to look momentarily.
+Same as teh previous page, it is not cleared where the post-mastectomy bra section is located and how you can locate it.
+You need to know of the existence of this Target brand to reach the webpage where these items are all shown together. besides this, the webpage has  agood recognition design.
+I would rank it as regular due to the hardship of finding the post-mastectomy page.

 #7: Flexibility and efficiency of use.

+Same as the previous page, the flexibility of this webpage is very good.
+After the user logs in into their profile, the page becomes more personalized without costing the design and format of the general webpage.
+But even if the user is not logged in and using the webpage as a guest, the webpage personalizes to the user's preferences. i wold rank it as good.

 #8: Aesthetic and minimalist design.

+The aesthetic of the page is very good.
+It has the main colors of the company (red and white for Target) and the fonts throughout the webpage stays the same, with small variations depending on the importance of the text.
 The design of the webpage does a good job in mantaining the style of the whole page.
-Rather than decorqated with special color or
+Rather than decorated with special color, it keeps the aesthetics of the rest of the page.
+The minimalistic aspect, on the other hand, it is not the best, since the items being offeredin the page seem a little packed.
+The random ads throughout teh webpage does not really help the cause, bringing in mor3e colors and information that can distract the user from the main visual objective: the items being sold.
+I would rank is as regular.

 #9: Help users recognize, diagnose, and recover from errors.

+Same as the previous webpage, whenever the user runs into an error, the webpage will suggest similar options that might have been what the user meant to search for.
+AS teh rpevious page, there are short and detailed instructions on how to solve some of the problems the users mught run into.
+It also has an option to search to the general number for customer service and more4 soecialized customer service.l I would rank it as good.

 #10: Help and documentation

+The help and documenttaion menu is very good.
+There is always access to it at the bottom of the webpaage, in any section.
+There is a smaller help menu and more questions can be answered by topic in the "Contact Us" option.
+Very detailed yet easy to read and very accessible to all users, wherever thety arte located in the webpage.
+I would rank it as good.